pylonide/pylon/README.md

     $ node bin/cloud9.js -w /path/to/your/awesome/workspace

+And as a result the tree will display the contents of that directory.

 You can specify the ip cloud9 is listening to using:

     $ node bin/cloud9.js -l 192.168.2.1

-Or specify to listen all ip's
+Or specify to listen to all ip's

     $ node bin/cloud9.js -l all

-And as a result the tree will display the contents of that directory.
+To see more usage information and additional command line options use.

     $ node bin/cloud9.js -h

-...will show you more usage information and additional command line options.

 ## Installation